 Part of the effectiveness of this photo is due to the setting of the engagement photography session.
 It was perfect for highlighting the beautiful feelings that these spouses-to-be have for one another.
 On the day before their wedding, which took place at The Westin Georgetown, Washington D.C., we brought them to the National Gallery of Art Sculpture Garden in downtown Washington, DC.
 Located next to the National Mall and between the National Gallery of Art and the Smithsonian National Museum of Natural History, the sculpture garden is home to a dozen fascinating art installations.
 It also has a beautiful central fountain that is frozen into lovely rink for ice skating during the winter.

-More importantly from the perspective of engagement photography, it also has lots of great spots in which couples can get the privacy they need to relax and feel at ease in front of the camera.
-Even though there are often a lot of visitors wandering around the garden (especially during the summer, which is when we captured this image), there are a lot of little nooks amid the trees and sculptures that are away from prying eyes and where two fiancés can cuddle, kiss and show their affection for one another.
-For instance, we took this particular picture on a bench behind the Sculpture Garden’s Pavilion Café.
-We asked the future spouses to get in close and think about they were going to feel being at the altar and tying the knot the following day.
-If this photo is any indication, they could not wait!
+More importantly from the perspective of engagement photography, it also has lots of great spots in which you can get the privacy you need to relax and feel at ease in front of the camera.
+Though there are usually a lot of visitors wandering around the garden, there are plenty of little nooks amid the trees and sculptures.
+These give you and your future spouse space away from prying eyes.
+You can feel free to cuddle, kiss and show your affection for one another in private.
+The images of those moments will give the impression that you are the only two people in the world at that moment.

 © 2019 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers